check-spelling-sandbox/materialize/doc/developer/design/20230602_default_privileges.md

 default privileges for Materialize.

 - This proposal has no special system privileges that are hard-coded into the system.
-Instead, we pre-populate the user default privileges table with some initial default privileges.
+Instead, we prepopulate the user default privileges table with some initial default privileges.
 - This proposal allows defining default privileges for all current and future roles.
 - This proposal allows defining default privileges for multiple databases at once.
 - This proposal does not differentiate between global and non-global default privilege revokes.